All Products

 nas

-Enable user isolation or user group isolation in the NAS file system
+How do I enable user isolation or user group isolation in the NAS file system?

-To ensure the security of data between different users and user groups, you can perform the following steps to isolate users or user groups in the NAS file system.
+To ensure the security of data between different users and user groups, perform the following steps to isolate users or user groups in the NAS file system.

 1. Use the following YAML template to create an application.
 The containers of the application start processes and create directories as the nobody user.
 The user identifier (UID) and group identifier (GID) of the nobody user are 65534.